uccser/cs-field-guide/text/chapters/en-coding-encryption.md

 And even if you did have that hardware, then people would start using bigger keys.
 Every bit added to the key will double the number of years required to brute force it.
 This is how real cryptosystems protect themselves from brute force attacks.
 Cryptography relies a lot on low probabilities of success.

+{panel type="jargon-buster" summary="Terminology you should now be familiar with"}
+The main terminology you should be familiar with now is that a *plaintext* is *encrypted* by to create a *ciphertext* using an *encryption key*.
+Someone without the encryption key who wants to *attack* the cipher could try various approaches, including a *brute force attack* (trying out all possible keys), a *frequency analysis attack* (looking for statistical patterns), and a *known plaintext attack* (matching some known text with the cipher to work out the key).

+If you were given an example of a simple cipher being used, you should be able to talk about it using the proper terminology.
+{panel end}

 {panel type="curiosity" summary="More general substitution ciphers"}
 While Caesar cipher has a key specifying a rotation, a more general substitution cipher could randomly scramble the entire alphabet.
 This requires a key consisting of a sequence of 26 letters or numbers, specifying which letter maps onto each other one.
 For example, the first part of the key could be “D, Z, E”, which would mean D: A, Z: B, E:C. The key would have to have another 23 letters in order to specify the rest of the mapping.